i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

 or, maybe, just do a lookup for "_service._proto.xxx.b32.i2p" and the router figures it out.
 But no way to pass ttl and port back without changes.
 See Recommendations section below.

+Additional MessageStatusMessage and/or HostReplyMessage error codes related to service lookup may be required and must be added to the [I2CP]_ document.

+Configuration is implementation-dependent.
+We may define standard I2CP options for i2ptunnel and SAM, to be documented in [I2CP-OPTIONS]_.

 TODO